MichaelHoltonPrice/UnivProd/README.md

 Affiliation C:             1/3 = 2/6

-On top of the affiliation weighting, there is a compounding weighting for fields of study that multiply the affiliation weightings.
+On top of the affiliation weighting, there is a compounding weighting for fields of study that multiplies the affiliation weightings.
 For the FoS weighting, each field of study associated with a paper contributes equally.
 For example, if a paper has three fields of study, each field is assigned one third of the weight.
 If a paper has no field of study, it is placed in a